Ant0nSk0/tictactoe/README.md

 ## Features
 + Game Select
-When arriving on the site the user is welcomed by a window asking whether you like to play versus another player or versus the computer.
+When arriving on the site the user is welcomed by a window asking whether they would like to play versus another player or versus the computer.
 This modal dims the background while open.
 ![tictactoe-gameselect](assets/images/game-select-modal2.PNG)

 + Game Board